 Do You Wanna?

 Just as we know we should exercise and eat a healthy diet, we also know we should probably avoid debt and save for our future.
-But until we want to pay off credit card debt for good, or max out our 401k, we won’t make plans to do so.
+But until we want to pay off credit card debt for good, or max out our 401k and Roth IRA, we won’t make plans to do so.

 So how do you go from knowing what’s sensible, to wanting to do it too?